Niranjanbabumv/ACE/README.md

 ## Why use ACE?
 ACE grew out of the need to perform Compromise Assessments in places with common restrictions:
-* A dedicated software agent canít be installed on the target hosts.
+* A dedicated software agent can‚Äôt be installed on the target hosts.
 * Copying and running executables (such as Sysinternals tools) is not feasible.
 * The customer cannot enable Windows Remoting (WinRM).
-* The customerís visibility into macOS/Linux hosts is limited or nonexistent.
+* The customer‚Äôs visibility into macOS/Linux hosts is limited or nonexistent.
 * New scripts/tools must be created for customer-specific data.
 * Network segmentation requires multiple credentials to access all machines in the environment.